-The MEDIAN, $\widetilde{X}$ , is the middle value when we order our data from the smallest to the largest value.
-When the data has an odd number of values, the median is the middle value.
-For an even number of values, the median is the average of the n/2 and the (n/2) + 1 values, where n is the size of the data set.
+The MEDIAN, \tilde{X} , is the middle value when we order our data from the smallest to the largest value.
+When the data set includes an odd number of entries, the median is the middle value.
+For an even number of entries, the median is the average of the n/2 and the (n/2) + 1 values, where n is the size of the data set.